addycoder561/eja-homestay/DEPLOYMENT_GUIDE.md

-# EJA Homestay - Deployment Guide
+# EJA - Deployment Guide

 ## 🚀 Vercel Deployment Guide

-This guide will help you deploy the EJA Homestay application to Vercel with all optimizations enabled.
+This guide will help you deploy the EJA application to Vercel with all optimizations enabled.

 ## 📋 Prerequisites